Canop/resc/README.md

 ## Example 2 : Fetching some data to compute new tasks

-Sometimes it might be necessary to query a web service to determine what tasks must be done.
+Sometimes it might be necessary to query a web service to compute the tasks to generate in response to an event.

 Let's say there is a REST service returning the elements which would be logically impacted when some other one change (for example a change in a customer command might involve the recomputing of some product validity for that command).